 - Water stream is often not as strong.
 Electric bidets rely on an internal pump whereas non-electric bidets use your home’s water pressure.

 - Can be more than double the price of a non-electric bidet.

 Lastly, some may associate the heated seat with another bum having warmed the throne just before you, but again, that’s up to you.

 There’s nothing quite like the satisfying simplicity of a fully functional and to the point bidet attachment.
 The TUSHY Classic and TUSHY Spa are the most affordable and life changing bidet attachments on the market.

-Electric bidets will require, surprise, electricity!
+An electric bidet will require, surprise, electricity!
 So an outlet near the toilet is required.
 As with any type of bidet, the electric will also need a hookup to the clean water tank on your toilet.
-Many electric bidets (like the beautiful TUSHY Ace!) are an entire toilet seat, not just an attachment for under the toilet seat, so once you get your new seat attached, you don’t need to put your previous one back on!
+Many electric bidets (like the beautiful TUSHY Ace!) are an entire toilet seat, not just an attachment for under the toilet seat.
+So once you get your new seat attached, you don’t need to put your previous one back on!
 Unless of course you’re into double toilet seating, which I’ve never heard of, but could be fun.

 As we’ve said, electric bidets will cost you a pretty penny, priced anywhere from $200 to $700.
 All that splendor and magnificence unfortunately ain’t free.
 The non-electric option is more budget friendly, anywhere from $40-$200.

-Alternatively if you’d like to save a few bones and clean up with no muss or fuss, the non-electric TUSHY Classic or Spa could become your butt buddy!
+Alternatively if you’d like to save a few bones and clean up with no muss or fuss, the non-electric TUSHY Classic or Spa could become your hole mate!
 It really just comes down to your bathroom set up and personal preference.